The blue Roebling Suspension Bridge spans the Ohio River in springtime with views of Smale Park

 If you want to understand The Banks in downtown Cincinnati, you first have to take a little trip back in time.
-While the development of this district is a new part of the Cincy Region’s history, the banks of the Ohio River are certainly not.
-The city was first settled in the late 1700s by folks that arrived via the same river that anchors the Banks development, today.
-Throughout the history of the city, the flowing river was a vital part of the city itself.
-It runs strong, and fast and often shows its mighty power by also flooding from time to time.
+While the development of this district is a newer part of the Cincy Region’s history, the banks of the Ohio River are certainly not.
+The city was first settled in the late 1700s by folks that arrived via the same river that anchors the Banks development today.
+Throughout history, the flowing river has been a vital part of the city itself.
+It runs strong, and fast, and often shows its mighty power by also flooding from time to time.
 It was these floods that moved development further north, uphill, over time.
-It separated the beautiful city of Cincinnati from the river over time.

 By the time the 70s and 80s arrived, the city had been all but cut off from the river itself.
 In 1997, a new master plan was drawn up to bring those ties back together.
 The city was in the middle of one of the worst floods in its history, and a plan was drafted to not only help Cincinnati manage the mighty Ohio's temper–but to bring the people back to her shores, again.

 The district, today, is a work of art.
 There is so much to do that you’ll have trouble choosing how to squeeze as much into your day as possible.
 At one side of The Banks is Great American Ball Park, home to the Cincinnati Reds, and at the other is Paycor Stadium where you’ll find the Cincinnati Bengals.
-In between the stadiums are the National Underground Railroad Freedom Center and the Cincinnati Black Music Walk of Fame.
+In between the stadiums are the National Underground Railroad Freedom Center, the Andrew J. Brady Music Center and the Cincinnati Black Music Walk of Fame.
 These great family-friendly attractions are supported by a 45-acre park, a hotel, and a variety of bars and restaurants.

-From great places to have a sit-down meal, to live music venues of all sizes, a park that will keep your kids entertained for hours, and a view that will make you fall in love with the city of Cincinnati over and over, again, you'll find everything in this local guide to The Banks in Cincinnati.
+From great places to have a sit-down meal, live music venues of all sizes, to park that will keep your kids entertained for hours and a view that will make you fall in love with the city of Cincinnati over and over again, you'll find everything in this guide to The Banks in Cincinnati.

 Things to do at The Banks Cincinnati